AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly-configuration.md

 After you update the module, you must upload the VCL code to apply the changes to the Fastly service configuration.

+>[!WARNING]
+>
+> If you have customized the default Fastly VCL code with a custom version, upgrading the Fastly module overwrites your changes.
+If you have added custom VCL snippets with unique names, those changes are preserved during the upgrade process.
+As a best practice, upgrade the Staging environment and validate the changes before applying changes to the Production environment.

 **To check the version of Fastly CDN module for Magento 2**:

 1. Change to the root directory of your Cloud environment.